How To Clean Leather Steering Wheel In Your Car

 If you have a non-leather (fake leather) steering wheel, don’t worry.
 You can still use leather cleaner to clean it.
 There are plastic parts on every steering wheel, but leather cleaner is safe to use on all of them.

-Step 2: Protect The Steering Wheel
+Step 2: Protect The Steering Wheel With a Leather Conditioner

-Now, when everything is clean, it’s time to protect the steering wheel adequately.
+When everything is clean, it’s time to protect the steering wheel adequately.
 You need to know that you can’t use every product as a steering wheel protectant.

 Many protectants leave the surface slippery, which is not allowed for the steering wheel.
 If you use such products on it, you won’t be able to drive safely.